mq12001/data-science-S2023/challenges/c03-stang-assignment.md

   - There does appear to be a difference in the material properties as the thickness of the material varies.
 This contradicts the above claim.
+  - However, this is not an exceptionally large dataset and we haven’t learned how to do statistical analysis of significance yet, so this evidence is not conclusive.

 # References